-The fourth in a series of conversations on Advancing Arabic Language Teaching and Learning will explore challenges and opportunities in monitoring the trajectory of children’s development of literacy in the early grades.
-Consideration will be given to assessment practices related to the development of literacy skills in the early grades of school, and the use of various assessment approaches to understand young learners’ progression and needs.
+The fourth in a series of conversations on Advancing Arabic Language Teaching and Learning explored challenges and opportunities in monitoring the trajectory of children’s development of literacy in the early grades.
+Consideration was given to assessment practices related to the development of literacy skills in the early grades of school, and the use of various assessment approaches to understand young learners’ progression and needs.

 This note summarizes the key points and recommendations on these topics from the World Bank’s report on Advancing Arabic Language Teaching Learning: A Path to Reducing Learning Poverty in MENA.

 - Appropriate assessment of student progress and achievement from the start of formal schooling all the way to graduation is fundamental to enhancing learning.

 - There may be a lack of awareness across governments and the public of the severity of the problem of low learning outcomes in the Arabic language in MENA countries.

 - Governments without well-functioning national assessment systems to track student performance, monitor Arabic language learning standards, and a national literacy strategy are left in the dark.

 - Absence of effective national assessment systems may contribute to the disconnect between beliefs about the effectiveness of Arabic language teaching and learning and the actual outcomes, as shown by international assessments of student learning such as Early Grade Reading Assessments (EGRA), the Progress in International Reading Literacy Study (PIRLS), and the Programme for International Student Assessment (PISA).

 - Diagnostic assessments in earlier grades can help guide teachers in their planning of lessons and support to individual students and groups of students.
 They can also support selection of students for remedial support.
 Several MENA countries have used EGRAs.
 Whether a nationally developed reading assessment, an existing or adapted EGRA, or a commercially available assessment tool is used, linking to curriculum standards supports interpretation of the results.